 More than one baby!

-A number of county mums have discovered how easy it is to use real nappies with twins.
+A number of county parents have discovered how easy it is to use real nappies with twins.

 - You will need to purchase more nappies to begin with but will make a substantial saving on each child compared to disposables.